williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 [Application User](#application-user-model) with user profile mappings applied

-Your request will be rejected with a `403 Forbidden` status for applications with the `PUSH_NEW_USERS` or `PUSH_PROFILE_UPDATES` features enabled if the request specifies a value for an attribute that is defined by an application user profile mapping (Universal Directory) and the value for the attribute does not match the output of the mapping.
+Your request is rejected with a `403 Forbidden` status for applications with the `PUSH_NEW_USERS` or `PUSH_PROFILE_UPDATES` features enabled if the request specifies a value for an attribute that is defined by an application user profile mapping (Universal Directory) and the value for the attribute does not match the output of the mapping.

 > The Okta API currently doesn't support entity tags for conditional updates.
 It is only safe to fetch the most recent profile with [Get Assigned User for Application](#get-assigned-user-for-application), apply your profile update, then `POST` back the updated profile as long as you are the **only** user updating a user's application profile.

 {% beta %}

 During the profile image Beta, image property definitions in the schema are of the `Object` data type with an additional `extendedType` of `Image`.
-When a user's app profile is retrieved via the API, however, the value will be a URL (represented as a String).
+When a user's app profile is retrieved via the API, however, the value is a URL (represented as a String).
 Some caveats apply:

 1) Image properties are described differently in the schema than how the data actually comes back.
 This discrepancy is deliberate for the time being, but is likely to change after Beta.
 Special handling rules apply (described below).

 2) During Beta, the URL returned is a placeholder URL, resolving to a placeholder image.
-By GA, the URL returned will resolve to the image (that is, a logged in user can click it and retrieve the image).
+By GA, the URL returned resolves to the image (that is, a logged-in user can click it and retrieve the image).

 **Updating image property values via Users API**